brandur/sorg/content/fragments/dropbox-alternatives.md

 title = "Dropbox alternatives"
 +++

 Dropbox _was_ one of the best apps ever created.
 The original program was magic -- a game changer for getting organized and gold standard for how easy-to-use a cloud service should be.
-But for years the walls have been closing in -- an Electron app, new features that are hard to opt out of (e.g. "Smart Sync"), and price increases.
+But for years the walls have been closing in -- new features that are hard to opt out of (e.g. "Smart Sync"), price increases, an _Electron app_.
 The latest insult is that they've been unable to ship an M1 binary, so an already bloated app runs even more slowly and resource hungry.
 The company's now aiming for a release in H1 2022, which will be a full two years after the first M1 developer kits shipped in June 2020.

 Yesterday, I solicited feedback on good alternatives on Twitter and got back quite a few thoughtful responses which I'll collate here.